What is a Caboose?

-The word “caboose” is of Dutch origin and means the “galley of a ship”.
-More modern terms for the caboose evolved: crummy, cabin, hack.
-Why these terms were applied to a railroad car is uncertain, but entertaining.
+The word “caboose” is of Dutch origin and means the “galley of a ship.”
+Soon, more modern terms for the caboose evolved: crummy, cabin, hack.
+Why these terms were applied to a railroad car is uncertain, but entertaining!

-The need for the caboose was first as an office for the conductor, who was responsible for the train and the routing of the cars, resulting in much paperwork.
-Also, the two brakemen required at that time needed shelter for themselves, and storage for their lanterns and flags.
-Until recently, train crews would be in service commonly two days and possibly a week or more under storm and delay circumstances.
-By 1850 the design of the cars included beds, stoves, lockers, and one or more desks.
-It was necessary for the crews to monitor the train for hot wheel bearings, dragging car parts, protruding lading, and the omnipresent hobos.
-Thus came the addition of a lookout, or cupola, on the car top.
+The initial need for the caboose was as an office for the conductor who was responsible for the train and the routing of the cars, resulting in much paperwork.
+Additionally, the two brakemen required at that time needed personal shelter and storage for their lanterns and flags.
+(Until recently, train crews would be in service commonly two days and potentially a week or more under storm and delay circumstances.)
+By 1850, the design of the cars developed to include beds, stoves, lockers, and at least one desk.
+It was necessary for the crews to monitor the train for hot wheel bearings, dragging car parts, protruding lading and the omnipresent hobos; thus came the addition of a lookout, or cupola, on the car top.

 On special weekends, we couple on the Friends of the Valley Railroad’s (FVRR) caboose.
 Your extra fare for riding on the caboose ($5.00 per person) goes directly towards such FVRR projects as this caboose, steam locomotive #2, and the Mainline North track project.